✦ My Life is a Lamp ✦ My Home is a Lighthouse

 2. What does Jesus do to our darkness and what do we become?
 John 1:5; 2 Corinthians 4:5-7; Luke 11:36; Acts 26:17-18; Ephesians 5:6-11

-Jesus declared: "I have come as a light into the world, that whoever believes in me may not remain in the darkness."
+Think, Meditate, journal on what Jesus declared: "I have come as a light into the world, that whoever believes in me may not remain in the darkness."
 John 12:46

 5-2 Believing in Jesus

-Acts 16:31-33They said, "Believe in the Lord Jesus Christ, and you will be saved, you and your household."
-They spoke the word of the Lord to him, and to all who were in his house.
-He took them the same hour of the night and washed their stripes, and was immediately baptized, he and all his household.
+Acts 16:31-33 (NLT)[31] They replied, “Believe in the Lord Jesus and you will be saved, along with everyone in your household.”
+[32] And they shared the word of the Lord with him and with all who lived in his household.
+[33] Even at that hour of the night, the jailer cared for them and washed their wounds.
+Then he and everyone in his household were immediately baptized.

 1. What is the eternal destiny of those who refuse to believe in Jesus Christ?
 John 3:36, 8:24; Romans 2:3-6; Revelation 20:11-15